By Scott Edburg | March 8, 2022

 Charles Malcolm Wingard, Help for the New Pastor: Practical Advice for Your First Year of Ministry (P & R Publishing, 2018), 155.

-Scott Edburg is a PCA Teaching Elder serving as Assistant Pastor at First Presbyterian Church in Tuscumbia, AL.
+Scott Edburg is a PCA Teaching Elder serving as Pastor of Providence Presbyterian Church in Troy, IL.